 The programme and consists of a minimum of six group masterclasses covering key leadership topics, six one-to-one coaching sessions from Impetus experts, personalised mentorship from a senior member of Bank of America staff, as well as networking opportunities and events.

-It is aimed at leaders from black or ethnic minority backgrounds who are looking to grow into a more senior leadership role either within their organisation or in a larger organisation.
+It is aimed at leaders from black or minority ethnic backgrounds who are looking to grow into a more senior leadership role either within their organisation or in a larger organisation.
 They could be middle managers, senior managers or current CEOs of small charities looking to move to bigger organisations.

 Impetus transforms the lives of young people from disadvantaged backgrounds by ensuring they get the right support to succeed in school, in work and in life.